-As an alternative to the productivity-and-surplus explanation, we argue that the crucial element for understanding why the transition to agriculture enabled hierarchy to emerge (in some regions) is that the cultivated crops were vulnerable to appropriation.
-In particular, the Neolithic emergence of fiscal capacity and hierarchy was conditioned on the cultivation of appropriable cereals as the staple crops, in contrast to other, less appropriable starchy crops such as roots and tubers.
+In our alternative to the productivity-and-surplus explanation, we posit that the crucial element for understanding why the transition to agriculture only enabled the emergence of a hierarchy in some regions of the world and not in others, is that the crops cultivated in the former regions were vulnerable to appropriation.
+In particular, the emergence of fiscal capacity and hierarchy was conditioned on the cultivation of appropriable cereals as the staple crops, in contrast to less appropriable starchy crops such as roots and tubers.
+According to this theory, the non-emergence of complex hierarchy among hunter-gatherers was not because they live at subsistence, but because hunter-gatherers essentially (though not always, see section 5 below) live hand-to-mouth, with little that can be expropriated to feed a would-be elite.
+A similar explanation applies also to regions where farming was adopted, but where the land was adequate for the cultivation of non-appropriable crops.

-According to this theory, the reason why complex hierarchy did not arise among hunter-gatherers is because hunter-gatherers essentially (though not always - see section 2.3 below) live from hand-to-mouth, with little that can be expropriated from them to feed a would-be elite.
-Thus, rather than surplus facilitating the emergence of the elite, we contend that the elite emerged only once the opportunity to expropriate arose, implying that, in effect, the emerging elite created food surplus (while also curtailing the growth of the farming population).
-The observed correlation between hierarchy and farming surplus is thus due to reverse causality of appropriation by the elite, rather than the conventional, opposite causal direction.
+Thus, rather than surplus facilitating the emergence of the elite, we contend that the elite emerged only once the opportunity to expropriate arose, implying that, in effect, the emerging elite created the food surplus on which it flourished.
+Whereas the conventional theory suggests that surplus led to hierarchy, we claim a reverse direction of causation.
+Moreover, while according to conventional wisdom it is land productivity (regardless of crop type) that accounts for the existence of hierarchy, in our appropriability theory it is environmental conditions that provide a sufficient